binerogroup/documentation/_sources/compute/flavors.rst.txt

 Pinned CPU
 ^^^^^^^^^^

-See the pinned CPU section in General purpose version 1 for a detailed explaination of these flavors.
+See the pinned CPU section in General purpose version 1 for a detailed explanation of these flavors.
 These are the same but with a higher memory to CPU ratio.

 .. list-table::